 - Weakness or difficulty moving your arms, legs, or face.
 This symptom is particularly rare.

+How do you avoid heading to the emergency room for a migraine?
+One way it to learn the most common migraine causes and cut those out of your daily lifestyle.
 Doctors are unsure of what causes migraines.
 But there are many environmental factors that can trigger a migraine.

 Different people have different triggers, including: